GrammAcc/linearmoney/documentation/md/linear_money_model.md

 \[ \{ r \in V\ |\ (\forall r_k) r_k \not = 0 \} \]

 This limitation is not simply a coincidence.
-Conceptually, forex rates represent the values of currencies in relation to each other, and the transformation has the effect of inverting this relationship for all of the currencies in $r$.
-It doesn't make sense for any of the components of $r$ to be 0 because, by the conceptual definition of money, a currency cannot have a value of 0 or it would not be usable as a *store of value*, or as a *medium of exchange*.
+Conceptually, forex rates represent the values of currencies in relation to each other, and this transformation has the effect of inverting this relationship for all of the currencies in $r$.
+It doesn't make sense for any of the components of $r$ to be 0 because, by the conceptual definition of money, a currency cannot have a value of 0.
+If it did, it would not be usable as a *store of value* or a *medium of exchange*.
 To illustrate this further, take a defunct currency that is no longer in circulation.
-It may have some value for collectors that would be willing to pay money to obtain it, but this exchange is in the form of the exchange of money for goods, not money for money, and you would not be able to use the defunct currency at the grocery store or to pay your rent, so it does not qualify as a general *medium of exchange*, and if it can't be universally exchanged, then it can't store universal value into the future, so it is also not usable as a *store of value*.
+It may have some value for collectors that would be willing to pay money to obtain it, but this exchange is in the form of the exchange of money for goods, not money for money, and you would not be able to use the defunct currency at the grocery store or to pay your rent, so it does not qualify as a general *medium of exchange*.
+If it can't be universally exchanged, then it can't store universal value into the future, so it is also not usable as a *store of value*.
 Any other situation that would result in an exchange rate of 0 will also represent an object that does not qualify as a general medium of